svanderbleek/haskellandchill.com/type-powers.md

 ## Java 2020

-In a few years Java may add higher-order type feature.
-This is what that future may look like.
+This is not the Java of Today.

-## Simple Today
+## Warmup

 ```
 public T {}